wafiesa/Iris/README.md

 #### Comparison Between Predicted Labels and Actual Labels

 Performing confusion matrix can help us to understand the comparison between Predicted Labels and Actual Lables.
+However, the confusion matrix best to visualise the predict and actual labels using Python Environment as the script below.

 Thus, we can write the code to generate best visualisation as below: